ethereum/eth2.0-pm/eth2.0-implementers-calls/call_039.md

 Video | [47:37](https://youtu.be/7uZtEy0nNbw?t=2857)
 -|-

 Phase 1 PRs with bugs seen.
 Testing on Phase 1 has been minimal.
-Have been prioritizing v0.12.
+We have been prioritizing v0.12.

-Fork-choice test reads the pyspec and transpiles.
+The fork-choice test reads the pyspec and transpiles.

-Will see if tests are added with the next release.
+We will see if tests are added with the next release.

 Check on BLS phase 1 PR so tests can be generated.